skn437/skn-rust-message/README.md

 ### I made this library so that I can use it in all of my rust projects without writing the same codes over and over again

-### The main Module of this library is `Message` which holds 3 functions to return colored String & 3 functions to output notification messages
+### The main Module of this library is `Message` which holds 3 functions to return colored Strings & 3 functions to output formatted static String notification messages

 &nbsp;